 An Authorised Investment Exchange must make available to the public, without any charges, data relating to the quality of execution of transactions on the Authorised Investment Exchange on at least an annual basis.
-Reports must include details about price, costs, speed and likelihood of execution for individual Securities or Units in a Listed Fund.
+Reports must include details about price, costs, speed and likelihood of execution for individual Securities, Units in a Listed Fund, Commodity Derivatives, or Environmental Instruments.